repository-service-tuf/repository-service-tuf/README.rst

 downloading, installing, and updating content from arbitrary content repositories, such as a web server, JFrog Artifactory, GitHub packages, etc.

-If a user wants to integrate RSTUF into an existing CI/CD pipeline there won't be a need of any changes to the existing flow:
+If a user wants to integrate RSTUF into an existing CI/CD pipeline the only requirement is to make a REST API request to RSTUF:

 .. readme-design-pic-1